Modelling partial recursive functions using Turing machines

 The set of program positions.
 We make extensive use of inductive types here to let us describe

-"subroutines"; for example clear p k q
+"subroutines"; for example clear p k q is a program that clears stack k, then does q where

-is another label.
+q is another label.
 In order to prevent this from resulting in an infinite number of distinct

 accessible states, we are careful to be non-recursive (although loops are okay).
 See the section